Have You Heard Of DARVO?

 RVO - Reverse victim and offender

-This is where the person tries to actually attribute the events to the other, making them out to be the one who caused problems or caused the issue.
+This is where the person tries to actually attribute the events to the other, making them out to be the one who caused problems or created the issue.

 “You’re the one who acted out.
 You’re trying to manipulate me.
 This is all your fault.”